ecobee/swift-style-guide/README.md

 }
 ```

-* **3.11.7** For single-statement returning guards, prefer to maintain the return statement inline.
+* **3.11.7** On guard statements, prefer to maintain the return statement inline if the guard has a single statement and the returned value is reduced.

 ```swift